DejvCodes/DejvCodes/README.md

 ## Hey 👋 What's up? 👨🏻‍💻
 Junior Front-End Developer at the beginning of career.🚀<br>
-I am very passionate about improving my coding skills, developing applications & websites.
-Proficient in semantic HTML, CSS, JavaScript.📚<br>
+I am very passionate about improving my coding skills, developing applications & websites.📚<br>
 I also know the basics of backend technologies like Php & MySql.👀

 ## 💻 Tech Stack